AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Typically, chatbots consist of 7 components, and they are structured as follows:

-Chatbots convert users’ text and speech into organized data that can be understood by machines through Natural language processing (NLP).
+Chatbots convert users’ text and speech into organized data that machines can understand through Natural language processing (NLP).
 The NLP process involves several key steps:

 • Tokenization: also called lexical analysis, is the process of splitting the string of words forming a sentence into smaller parts, known as “tokens,” based on its meaning and its relationship to the whole sentence.